Batman: Gothic: Plot

 Batman returns to Gotham and confronts Morganstern, the last mob boss on Whisper's list.
 Morganstern tells Batman about how he and the other mobsters hunted down Whisper because of the child murders, while subsequent increased police presence were making their operations difficult.
 When they found him, they tried to kill Whisper but found to their horror that, no matter what they did, his body repaired itself.
 Ultimately, they decided to chain him up and throw him into Gotham harbor.
 Batman agrees to be present at a meeting between Morganstern and Whisper at a local warehouse.

 Batman arrives at the warehouse to find Morganstern and all his men dead and hanging from the rafters.
 Whisper then knocks Batman out and ties him up, constructing an elaborate Rube Goldberg/Heath Robinson-style device to kill him.
 Whisper tells Batman that he remembers him as a child, claiming that he would have been Whisper's next victim had his father not taken him out of school.
 Whisper tells his story, explaining how he gained 300 years by measuring his shadow with a length of twine, his soul becoming trapped in the twine shortly thereafter.
 He continues recounting how he resolved to cheat the devil from taking his soul.
 Using the germs from the plague victims in his monastery, Manfred developed a lethal airborne pathogen that will kill everyone in Gotham City.
 Manfred states that Gotham Cathedral itself is the delivery mechanism for this plague, designed to shatter the vial at midnight and then magically collect the souls of everyone killed so he can offer them up to the devil in exchange for his own.
 He reveals that the murders of the crime bosses were really just a means of passing the time.

-Batman escapes from the trap and arrives to Gotham Cathedral a few minutes before midnight.
+Batman escapes from the trap and arrives at Gotham Cathedral a few minutes before midnight.
 As he fights Whisper, the floor collapses and they fall into a subway tunnel.
 The two continue to fight and Batman tosses Whisper into the path of an oncoming train.
 Batman disables the Cathedral's bell, stopping the next tolling from shattering the plague vial, and thus the plague is kept contained.
 Shortly after, Whisper is confronted by the young nun who reveals herself as Lucifer Morningstar, and advises Whisper that You are mine beyond reprieve.
 You always were.
 Carrying through with their pact, Lucifer finally takes Manfred to Hell.
 Later, Bruce Wayne receives a package with Whisper's/Manfred's heart, tied with the very same length of twine that once housed his soul.
 He flies back to Austria and throws the heart into the river to let the nun killed by Whisper finally rest in peace.